hassio-addons/build-env/README.md

     -a, --all
         Build for all architectures.
         Same as --aarch64 --amd64 --armhf --i386.
-        If a limited set of supported architectures are defined in a configuration file, that list is still honored when using this flag.
+        If a limited set of supported architectures is defined in a configuration file, that list is still honored when using this flag.